• Airbag warning light on the dashboard

 • Damaged wiring or connectors

-This code means there's a problem with the airbag system on the passenger side of the car.
-It's like a safety cushion that might not work right if you have a crash.
+This code means there's a problem with the airbag on the left side of the second row of seats in your car.
+It's not working right, and it might not go off in an accident.

 • Replace the faulty airbag module.